VictorAderinto/IEEE_Paper/README.md

 ## Benchmarking against CCT

 For further verification, sixteen faults were selected, labeled A through P, in a region with known stability issues.
 Five scenarios were prepared, each with a different fault close to the stability boundary.
 It follows that the fault nearest to instability should be ranked as the most severe.
-Both CCT and the proposed metric were used to rank the faults and the results are summarized in the table below.
+Both CCT and the proposed metric were used to rank the faults and the results are summarized in Table 3 below.

-For each scenario, the table identifies the contingency closest to the stability boundary and provides the complete rankings of all 16 faults, from most severe to least severe, according to both the metric and CCT.
+For each scenario, Table 3 identifies the contingency closest to the stability boundary and provides the complete rankings of all 16 faults, from most severe to least severe, according to both the metric and CCT.

+<b>Table 3: Summary of Benchmarking against CCT</b>

 | Scenario #    | Critical Ctgy       | Metric Ranking | CCT Ranking |
 |--------------|-------------------|----------------|-------------|